SurfEdge/flarum-mobile-ios/README.md

 # Make an iOS app for your Flarum Forum
 This project is using Swift.

-A WebView based Android application which will embed your flarum forum inside an application.
+A WebView based iOS mobile application which will embed your flarum forum inside an application.